LindsayRex/MODRLC/README.md

 and start it again.
 This will be fxed

 ## Structure
+- ``/boptest-service`` contains a copy of the [`boptest-service` repo](https://github.com/NREL/boptest-service).
-- ``/testcases`` contains Spawn of EnergyPlus test cases, including docs, models, and configuration settings.
+    - ``/boptest-service/boptest/testcases`` contains Spawn of EnergyPlus test cases, including docs, models, and configuration settings.
 - ``/examples`` contains examples of MPC and RLC Python controllers that interact with Spawn models.
 - ``/interfaces`` contains the clients for interfacing do-mpc and OpenAI Gym to the ACTB
 - ``/metamodeling`` contains prototype code for the metamodeling framework
-- ``/parsing`` contains prototype code for a script that parses a Modelica model using signal exchange blocks and outputs a wrapper FMU and KPI json.
-- ``/template`` contains template Modelica code for a test case emulator model.
+- ``/templates`` contains template Modelica code for a test case emulator model.
-- ``/testing`` contains code for unit and functional testing of this software.
-See the README there for more information about running these tests.
-- ``/data`` contains prototype code for generating and managing data associated with test cases.
-This includes boundary conditions, such as weather, schedules, and energy prices, as well as a map of test case FMU outputs needed to calculate KPIs.
-- ``/forecast`` contains prototype code for returning boundary condition forecast, such as weather, schedules, and energy prices.
-- ``/kpis`` contains prototype code for calculating key performance indicators.
-- ``/docs`` contains design requirements and guide documentation.

 ## Acknowledgements
 We gratefully acknowledge funding by the U.S. Department of Energy under Project 3.2.6.80, titled _Multi-Objective Deep Reinforcement Learning Controls_.